intel/intel-extension-for-transformers/neural_chat/README.md

 </p>
 </a>

+NeuralChat is under active development with some experimental features (APIs are subject to change).

 # Installation

 NeuralChat is seamlessly integrated into the Intel Extension for Transformers.
 Getting started is quick and simple, just simply install 'intel-extension-for-transformers'.